cschar/power-mode-zeranthium/README_dev_refactor.md

 ## BUGS ?

+-- When disabling plugin, sound handler still exists on typing.
 -- When stopping with CTRL+SHIFT+Z.... particles still float away instead of immediatly disappearing\

 -- in Droste, moving caret with arrow keys doesnt resize cover